kanishkapal2005/MIRAI-INTERNSHIP/Assignment_2/Readme.md

 Developed for the **Mirai Virtual Summer Internship 2026 – AI Builder Track**.

-© 2026 Aman Gupta.
+© 2026 Kanishka Pal.
 All rights reserved.